Words have power, and that goes double for names – especially life coaching business names.

 Want potential clients to really understand what you’re about?
 Drive the message (and your offering) home by including a descriptor in your coaching business name.

-Let’s say you specialise in coaching new businesses through their first five years of growth.
+Let’s say you specialize in coaching new businesses through their first five years of growth.
 How about a name that really spells it out, like “First Five Years Business Coaching”?

 It seems simple, but sometimes the simplest solutions are also the most effective.